 Genocide, Sex Trafficking, Native American Justice, Refugees, Ecocide, Veterans and Criminal Justice.
-By telling stories on these core issues, we honor and amplify the voices of survivors, we build an avenue for the world to listen and learn from these experiences, and we help to create change.
+By telling stories and making documentaries on these critical issues, we honor and amplify the voices of survivors, we build an avenue for the world to listen and learn from these experiences, and we help to create change.

 3 Generations was founded to document and raise awareness of the genocide in Darfur: the first genocide of the 21st century.
 In 2005, we visited Sudan and Chad to collect testimonies.
 This evolved into the award-winning feature documentary, The Devil Came on Horseback.
 Since then, our agenda has expanded to include the stories of survivors of genocides in Armenia, Cambodia, Rwanda, the Holocaust, Tibet, and more recently Myanmar and Iraq.

 In 2010, 3 Generations set out to redefine sex trafficking in the United States as a human rights abuse.
 We made a series of ten short videos telling the stories of sex trafficking survivors, collaborating with four NGOs working on this issue.
 Since then, our sex trafficking campaign has grown organically and exponentially.
 To date, we have created more than twenty videos, three award-winning short films, and the feature documentary Tricked.Tricked has been translated into 13 languages and viewed worldwide.
 Sex trafficking remains a critical issue for 3 Generations.
 We are proud to be thought leaders on this issue and to have won an impact award for our campaign.